andlo/mycroft-skills-list-gitbook/skills/communications-skill.LinusS1.md

 ---
-description: An intercom, and soon to be messaging, and video calling skill for Mycroft!
+description: 'An intercom, and soon to be messaging, and video calling skill for Mycroft!'
 ---

 ### _communications-skill.LinusS1_